Indexed Generators#

 Options controlling the printing of elements:

-• latex_prefix – string or None, prefix used in the \(\LaTeX\) representation of elements (optional, default None).
+• latex_prefix – string or None, prefix used in the \(\LaTeX\) representation of elements (default: None).
 If this is anything except the empty string, it prints the index as a subscript.
 If this is None, it uses the setting for prefix, so if prefix is set to “B”, then a monomial indexed by ‘a’ would be printed as B_{a}.
 If this is the empty string, then don’t print monomials as subscripts: the monomial indexed by ‘a’ would be printed as a, or as [a] if latex_bracket is True.

 • names – dict with strings as values or list of strings (optional): a mapping from the indices of the generators to strings giving the generators explicit names.
 This is used instead of the print options prefix and bracket when names is specified.